The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 Zoho’s CRM is also adept for remote work as it features cloud collaboration capabilities.

-From telephony to presentations, meetings, and analytics, your company can feel closer together even if everyone is apart.
+From telephony to presentations, meetings, and analytics, your company can keep going even if everyone works remotely.

 - Lead and customer segmenting